germal/OpenCVB/README.md

 ===========

 It takes some time to get VTK (the Visualization Took Kit) working with OpenCV.
-These instructions to install VTK are here:
+The instructions to install VTK are here:

 <https://vtk.org/Wiki/VTK/Configure_and_Build>